 If you do not wish to or cannot get raised, appropriate replacement characters can be created at most points in the campaign.
 Nonstandard races, including "monster" races with racial hit dice, will be allowed if they make the most sense in the situation.

 - Dialogue: [b]"Dialogue should be quoted and bold,"[/b] said Magister Ludi. [b][smaller]"Muttering or whispering are bold, quoted, and small,"[/smaller][/b] continued the latinate gamemaster, before sending the players on their way.
-Remembering one more thing, the magister called after them, [b][bigger]"And shouting is bold, quoted, and big!"[/bigger][/b]
+Remembering one more thing, the magister called after them, [b][bigger][/bigger][/b]

 [ooc]Move action: climb to top of boulder; [dice=Climb DC 10]1d20+5[/dice] => success (assuming it was a success)

 Standard action: cast Scorching Ray at pugwampi; [dice=touch attack]1d20+3[/dice]; [dice=spell resistance]1d20+2[/dice]; [dice=miss chance 20%]1d100[/dice]; [dice=damage]3d6[/dice][ooc]

 - Avatar Header: Your avatar header should display your current HP, AC/Touch/Flat-Foot, Fort/Ref/Will, Perception, and Init.
 Do this by putting the info in the "class" field on your character description.